limorl/monorepo-python-sample/README.md

 * Terraform

 ### TODO

 It's partial and still a few TODOS to complete the sample:
-1. Adding Docker file for windows environment (currently for Mac with Apple Silicone) and update Wiki acordingly
+1. Adding Docker file for linux environment (currently for Mac with Apple Silicone) and update Wiki acordingly
 2. Extract configuration-provide.py into a dedicated package under packages/
 3. [Done] [Still need to fix folder structure for poetry packaging]Use Poetry to manage package versions and to manage scripts reunning recursively (similarly to pnpm for javascript).
    Once done, the pre-commit hook for unit tests can be updated to run pytest recursively.